markhoney/mark.honeychurch.org/docs/blog/skepticism/2021/05/12/fastest/index.md

 [https://www.facebook.com/watch/?v=744481686247106](https://www.facebook.com/watch/?v=744481686247106)

-Each clip has some kind of “evidence” in it to show that it’s not faked - a timer running on a mobile phone, a TV playing at normal speed in the background, or a pendulum swinging, for example.
+Each clip has some kind of "evidence" in it to show that it’s not faked - a timer running on a mobile phone, a TV playing at normal speed in the background, or a pendulum swinging, for example.

 Of course, despite their assurances to the contrary, these guys are just trying to trick people.
 This becomes obvious when you replay the video at normal speed and look out for anomalies.
 For each apparent trick of superhuman speed, there will be telltale signs of video manipulation.
 So, how are they doing this?